sagemath/trac_to_gh/Issue 9553.md

 # Issue 9553: sage -ba (build all) waits for input, making it harder to use in scripts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9553

 Original creator: jdemeyer